 How common are resume lies?

-A survey found that 78% of job seekers admitted to or would consider misrepresenting themselves on their job application.
-Another study by CareerBuilder showed that 75% of employers have caught a lie.
-It’s important to be honest and transparent during the hiring process.
+A survey found that 78% of job seekers admitted to or would consider misrepresenting themselves on their applications.
+Another study by CareerBuilder showed that 75% of employers had caught a lie.
+It’s important to be honest, and transparent during the applying process.

 Including your hobbies can help demonstrate how you’ll fit in with the company culture.
 Any extracurricular activities that align with the company’s values and culture should be highlighted, as they can be relevant to the role.

 What words should never be used?